fastify/process-warning/README.md

 #### Suppressing warnings

-It is possible to suppress warnings by utilizing node's built-in warning suppression mechanism.
+It is possible to suppress warnings by utilizing one of node's built-in warning suppression mechanisms.

 Warnings can be suppressed: